domfarolino/algorithms/src/datastructures/MinHeap/README.md

 # Heap (Min Heap)

-Heaps are critical datastructures and, in this document (and repository), we will be discussing an implementation of a heap called a min heap (MinHeap).
-Min heaps are commonly an implementation of a priority queue.
+Heaps are critical data structures and, in this document (and repository), we will be discussing an implementation of a heap called a min heap (MinHeap).
+Min heaps are often used to implement priority queues.
 Heaps can be thought of as a binary tree in which every node has a higher priority than both of its children.
 This is known as our heap invariant and should always be maintained for the heap to be valid.
 In a min heap, a node with the highest priority will have the lowest value; thus the root of a min heap will have the smallest value in the heap.

 ### Implementation